OuhscBbmc/REDCapR/README.md

 To keep our maintence efforts managable, the package implements only the REDCap API functions that have been requested.
 If there's a feature that would help your projects, please tell us about it in a new issue in REDCapR's [GitHub repository](https://github.com/OuhscBbmc/REDCapR/issues).
 A [troubleshooting](https://cdn.rawgit.com/OuhscBbmc/REDCapR/master/inst/doc/TroubleshootingApiCalls.html) document helps diagnose issues with the API.

 Our group has benefited from REDCap and the surrounding community, and we'd like to contribute back.
 Suggestions, criticisms, and code contributions are welcome.
 And if anyone is interested in trying a direction that suits them better, we'll be happy to explain the package's internals and help you fork your own version.
 We have some starting material described in the [`./documentation_for_developers/`](https://github.com/OuhscBbmc/REDCapR/tree/master/documentation-for-developers) directory.
-Also a few other libraries exist for communicating with REDCap, which are listed in the [REDCap Tools](http://redcap-tools.github.io/projects/) directory.
+Also checkout the other libraries that exist for communicating with REDCap, which are listed in the [REDCap Tools](http://redcap-tools.github.io/projects/) directory.

 We'd like to thank the following developers for their [advice](https://github.com/OuhscBbmc/REDCapR/issues?q=is%3Aissue+is%3Aclosed) and [code contributions](https://github.com/OuhscBbmc/REDCapR/graphs/contributors): [Rollie Parrish](https://github.com/rparrish), [Scott Burns](https://github.com/sburns), [Benjamin Nutter](https://github.com/nutterb), [John Aponte](https://github.com/johnaponte), [Andrew Peters](https://github.com/ARPeters), and [Hao Zhu](https://github.com/haozhu233).